 Similarly, you can offer brief definitions of other religious or cultural rituals, and doing so can help many Jewish guests understand those elements better.
 For example, popular Christian wedding rituals like reciting vows (“I dos”), lighting a unity candle and reading from scripture aren’t necessarily familiar to some Jewish guests.
 Simple definitions of any religiously specific elements of your ceremony, offered in a warm, inclusive tone, can help everyone feel welcome.

-18Doors has created a way to help you choose the language for your wedding program.
+18Doors has an easy-to-use tool to help you choose the language for your wedding program.
+We also have print-ready programs that inclusively define some of the basic Jewish ceremony elements.
 You can also search online for wedding program definitions and find many examples.
 Some of these sites are from vendors who hope you’ll use them for your programs.
 Pinterest and Tumblr, and similar online interest blogs also offer examples of what others have done.

 You can also use your program to share other kinds of important information.
 Some couples include things like: special thanks to specific people; dedications in memory of loved ones; acknowledgments of ritual items that are family heirlooms; poems; or even practical things like directions to the reception.
 You can also get creative with your program’s format and packaging, or use it to give guests a chance to do something active to participate in your ceremony (like write down personal wishes on a provided blank page or use an attached bottle of “blowing bubbles” to create a flurry of bubbles during the recessional).
 Websites like www.bridalguide.com have some fun ideas.